wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/business-continuity-disaster-recovery-azure-virtual-desktop/includes/4-identify-correct-dr-scenario.md

 You can deploy an Azure Virtual Desktop host pool in the active-active and active-passive configurations:

 - Active-active.
 With active-active, a single host pool can have VMs from multiple regions.
-You must combine cloud cache features to actively replicate a user's FSLogix profile and MSIX app attach across regions.
+You must combine cloud cache features to actively replicate a user's FSLogix profile attach across regions.
+For MSIX app attach use another copy on an additional file share in the other region.
 VMs in each region should contain the cache registry to specify the locations.
-Additionally, you must manually configure the VMs to give precedence to the local one.
+Additionally, you must manually configure the VMs with cloud cache registry entry that specify locations to give precedence to the local one.
 This Azure Virtual Desktop deployment provides the highest efficiency from a user perspective.
 This is because if there's a failure, users can continue to use the service without additional signing.
 However, this configuration is more costly and more complex to deploy and isn't optimized for performance.
 - Active-passive.
 For active-passive, you can use Azure Site Recovery to replicate your VMs in the secondary region  with your domain controllers.
 If you use Azure Site Recovery, you don't need to register the VMs manually.
 Instead, the Azure desktop agent in the secondary VM will automatically use the latest security token to connect to the service instance closest to it.
 This will ensure your session host joins the host pool automatically, and the user will only need to reconnect to access their VMs.
 For this configuration, you can also create a secondary host pool (known as a *hot standby*) in the failover region with all the resources turned off.
 You can then use a recovery plan in Azure Site Recovery to turn on host pools and create an orchestrated process.
 You also need to create a new application group in the failover region and assign users to them.

 ### Virtual Network